September 10

 Heritage Steel 8pc set: two large skillets.

-This is a made in USA brand that is just as good quality as All-Clad for approximately the same price.
+Heritage Steel is made in the USA brand and is just as good quality as All-Clad D3 for approximately the same price.
 They use 316Ti stainless steel, which is slightly more corrosion resistant than All-Clad's 18/10.
 They don't have as many pieces available, but what they have is excellent.
 The 8-piece set is our favorite, with two large skillets (10"/12"), a 3-quart sauce pan, 4-quart sauté pan, and 8-quart stock pot.

 back to TOC